Bloop15/House-Price-Predictor-Deployment/README.md

-# Ames House Price Predictor – Deployment
+# Ames Housing Price Predictor – Deployment

 This repository hosts the **Streamlit web application** for the **Ames Housing Price Prediction** project — a machine learning app that predicts house prices based on key property features.